oaiiae/oaiiae.github.io/content/resume.md

 *September 2011 - September 2016 • Villeneuve D’Ascq, France*

-- Development of a self-hosted mailing service on a Raspberry Pi
+- Developed a self-hosted mailing service on a Raspberry Pi
-- Systems and Network administration project
-- Connected TShirt project with integrated fall detection system (C, ZigBee)
+- Augmented a t-shirt with a fall detection system to send alerts over Internet
+- Experienced administration of Cisco routers

 ### University of Bologna

 *May 2015 - August 2015 • Bologna, Italy*

-- Study & modeling of GaN based power amplifiers
+- Studied and modeled GaN-based power amplifiers
-- Development of an automated characterization bench
+- Developed an automated characterization bench

 ### Louis Pasteur high school

 *September 2008 - June 2011 • Lille, France*

 - Baccalauréat S

----

-## Languages

-- English (professional proficiency, 2015 TOEIC score: 910)
-- French (native)

 ---